AjWestfield/video-generation-ai-done/template-2/README.md

 This project uses:
 - OpenRouter API for accessing Google Gemini
 - ElevenLabs for text-to-speech
-- Replicate for image, sound effect, and music generation
+- Replicate for image and music generation
 - FFmpeg for video processing and audio mixing